iwebwolverine/courses/solid-principles/open-closed-principle/README.md

 ### Good Approach

 The code is open for extension but closed for modification.
-If you need to add a new discount strategy in the future, you can simply create a new class that implements the DiscountStrategy interface.
+If you need to add a new discount strategy in the future, you can simply create a new class that implements the `DiscountStrategy` interface.
 The existing code won't need any modification.

+- Code separates concerns and delegates the responsibility of calculating the discounted amount to specific implementations of the `DiscountStrategy` interface.
+- Consider adding that with this approach, each discount strategy is also more testable in isolation.
+This aids in ensuring that each type of discount works as expected.
+- The `Order` class is now also more cohesive—it only cares about processing the order without concerning itself with the specifics of the discount logic.

 ```typescript
 interface DiscountStrategy {